silentmecha/steamcmd/README.md

 ## Notes
-Currently this is based off of Ubuntu 18.04 as there are known issues with steamcmd and Ubuntu 20.04.
-Once Ubuntu 20.04 is stable I will update the images
+Currently this is based off of Ubuntu 20.04

 ## License